pondyasha/datascience_interview_prep/README.md

 # Data Science Interview Prep
 We discuss every possible question we might encounter in data science interview.
-Theory questions are discussed in readme file and the problems are in .ipynb file
+Theory questions are discussed in readme file and the problems are in .ipynb file.
+Bonus: you can expect ELI5 kind of answers

 ## What is gradient descent and why is it useful in Machine Learning